 David Carrier, a philosopher who has written on Quaytman, addresses the artist’s relationship to late modernist abstraction, both American and European.

 Jennifer Gross frames and moderates the symposium.
-Formerly deputy director of curatorial affairs and senior curator at deCordova Sculpture Park and Museum, Gross knew Quaytman personally and has written about his work.
+Formerly deputy director of curatorial affairs and senior curator at deCordova Sculpture Park and Museum, Gross knew Quaytman personally.